-Find out what VAT checks you must carry out on sellers if you're an online marketplace operator, and what HMRC will do if you don't meet their requirements.
+Find out what VAT checks you must carry out on sellers if you're an online marketplace operator, and what HMRC will do if you do not meet their requirements.

-From 15 March 2018 new legislation allows HM Revenue and Customs (HMRC) to hold you, as the operator of an online marketplace, jointly and severally liable for the unpaid VAT of overseas sellers operating on your marketplace where:
+From 15 March 2018 new legislation allows HMRC to hold you, as the operator of an online marketplace, jointly and severally liable for the unpaid VAT of overseas sellers operating on your marketplace where:

-- an overseas seller operating on your marketplace hasn’t registered for UK VAT
+- an overseas seller operating on your marketplace has not registered for UK VAT

 - you, as the operator of the online marketplace, knew or should have known that the seller should be registered for UK VAT